mixxxdj/website/content/pages/privacy-policy.md

 ## Introduction

-Mixxx is a non-profit project, managed by volunteers.
+Mixxx is a non-profit project managed by volunteers.

-There is no business-model around Mixxx, and the only revenue we receive is through donations.
+There is no business model around Mixxx, and the only revenue we receive is through donations.

 For privacy policies and conformance to GDPR, a few distinctions will be made between: